pdrummond/pauldrummond-site/quotes/quote_0184.md

 ---
-cite: Dr. Edith Eger
+cite: Rumi
 ---

-The opposite of depression is expression.
-What comes out of you doesn't make you sick; what stays in there does.
+When you do things from your soul, you feel a river moving in you, a joy.